 Next, mix all of the dry ingredients in a large bowl.
 Make sure you blend them thoroughly.

-Then, mix all of the wet ingredients in a medium-size bowl.
 The egg, milk, and oil need to be well blended to have consistency throughout the cornbread.

 Now, pour the wet ingredients into the bowl with the dry ingredients.
 Stir until everything is blended.